 Years ago, I attended a Fourth-of-July picnic when I struck up a conversation with an elderly gentleman whom I had never before met.
 His name was Charles.
 He looked to be about 80 and leaned comfortably against an old sycamore as he finished off the last few bites of potato salad.

-At first I felt a little sorry for the old chap, standing there alone, so I went over to strike up a short conversation.
-What began as a simple chat with Charles quickly grew into a riveting exchange about his encounters with ghosts.
+At first, I felt a little sorry for the old chap, standing there alone, so I went over to strike up a short conversation.
+What began as a simple chat with Charles quickly grew into a riveting exchange about his encounters with ghosts, including the haunting of a mansion.

 It all started when we learned that both of us had grown up in St. Louis.
 Although, he was a generation older than me, we walked the same memory lane recollecting neighborhoods, stores, and abandoned buildings (there are many of those in St. Louis) . . . as we started on the topic of old, abandoned buildings he asked if I had ever seen the inside the Philmont Mansion—one of the most haunted buildings in North America.
 The place is so possessed that it has remained condemned and boarded-up since 1923 when on Easter Sunday, Lady Philmont jumped to her death from a 3rd story window while neighborhood children, participating in an Easter egg hunt in her meticulously-landscaped expansive front yard, looked on in horror.
 Her body landed directly in front of a 7-year-old boy—Charles.